Daley (musician): Career

-Released on 11 February 2014 by Polydor Records in the United Kingdom and Republic Records in the United States, Days + Nights was Daley's official debut studio album.
+Daley released the independent download-only the mixtape Those Who Wait in 2011.
+His first album, Days + Nights was released on 11 February 2014 by Polydor Records in the United Kingdom and Republic Records in the United States.
 The album featured collaborations with Pharrell Williams, Illangelo, Bernard Butler and Shea Taylor.
+His second album, The Spectrum was released via BMG Rights Management.
+The album featured lead single "Until The Pain Is Gone".